PTST/DanskeBiblioteker-HomeAssistant/README.md

 # DanskeBiblioteker-HomeAssistant
-Install the integration either manually or via HACS by adding this repo as a custom repo Add the G4S integration by following the config flow in settings/integrations in your Home Assistant instance Login to your G4S smart alarm account with you username and password
+Install the integration either manually or via HACS by adding this repo as a custom repo Add the Danske Biblioteker integration by following the config flow in settings/integrations in your Home Assistant instance Login to your library account with you username and password

 ## Spported libraries:
 * Albertslund